 Once you have confirmed that this works, all you have to do is add the parameters/variables that you want in the Google Analytics Tracking field for your campaign.
 If you aren’t sure, then a good rule of thumb is to ignore it and leave it blank!

 Here’s where you would add your parameters in Robly.
-To get here, click EDIT under your campaign name, then continue through to the fourth step of the campaign builder, Advanced Settings:
+To get here, click Email > Campaigns and then click the campaign name.

 Every link gets utm source, medium, and campaign identifier.

 If you’re using multiple sources to drive traffic to your website – such as Facebook, email marketing, pay-per-click advertising, etc, Google Analytics allows you to aggregate all that data in one place.
 Including Google Analytics Tracking would allow you to see page views and clicks by campaign, ie, whatever information you add to the Google Analytics Tracking field.